 - By filing a personal injury suit in civil court against the at-fault party

 It would be best if you talked to an experienced Rogers auto accident lawyer about how you can seek compensation.
-The highly-qualified and dedicated attorneys at Keith Law can help alleviate the financial costs associated with a car accident.
+The highly-qualified and dedicated attorneys at Keith Law Group can help alleviate the financial costs associated with a car accident.
 We provide expert legal help and advice throughout the insurance claim and personal injury lawsuit process.
 Don’t delay; call us today at (479) 326-7761 or use our online contact form.

 You’re more than a case number!
 We care.
 We Listen.
 We represent your interests with commitment.

 According to preliminary reports from the Arkansas State Police, at least 282 road deaths occurred in Arkansas in the first six months of 2020.
 This number is a 16% increase over the first six months of 2019.
 The number of deaths resulting from crashes on Arkansas roads is surprising because overall traffic on roads throughout the country plunged because of the coronavirus outbreak.

 According to data compiled by the federal Centers for Disease Control and Prevention, in 2018, when compared with other states, Arkansas ranked sixth after Mississippi, which ranked first, followed by Alabama, South Carolina, New Mexico, and West Virginia in regard to deaths per capita related to motor vehicle crashes.

 Highway 12 in Northwest Arkansas, which stretches from Oklahoma to Highway 13, running through Rogers and Hobbs State Park, can be considered the most dangerous road in Arkansas.
 Surprisingly, only one fatal accident occurred on this road in 2018 – the most recent year for which statistics are available.